MayaCHEN-github/Shop.com/README.md

 The backend server will start subsequently, at http://localhost:3001/.

-Ensure you are not connected to any VPN, otherwise connection to MongoDB may be blocked.
+Ensure you are not connected to any VPN, otherwise connection to database may be blocked by MongoDB.

 # **Tech Stack** #